codepress/ac-datasource-cookbook/readme.md

 Some recipes require a specific plugin (for example WooCommerce).
 When that is the case, the recipe's header docblock starts with a `Requires:` line stating which plugin must be active.

+## API reference

+See [`docs/api-reference.md`](./docs/api-reference.md) for a quick lookup of every class and helper used in the recipes — namespaces, signatures, and which recipe introduces each one.